-The first class of metrics can be used to help individuals and crews better understand the organization's expectations relative to the pre-planning activity, as well as highlight when additional capacity should be created in the system to tolerate an unplanned event.
-The second class of metrics address culture, values, and operational systems, all of which impact a crew leader's likelihood to improve the health of this system.
+One class of these metrics can be used to help individuals and crews better understand the organization's expectations relative to the pre-planning activity, as well as highlight when additional capacity should be created in the system to tolerate an unplanned event (see Figure 2 on the next page).
+Another addresses culture, values, and operational systems, all of which impact a crew leader's likelihood to improve the health of this system.